Many people think staying hydrated is all about drinking water.

 But the opposite is also true.
 Drinking too much water also throws off the fluid balance in your body.
 And drinking too much—not too little—is the bigger problem for athletes.

-Specifically, overwatering leads to low salt levels in the blood—a dangerous condition called hyponatremia.
-Hyponatremia, as it turns out, is public enemy number of healthy hydration.
+Specifically, overwatering leads to low sodium levels in the blood—a dangerous condition called hyponatremia.
+Hyponatremia, as it turns out, is public enemy number one of healthy hydration.

 Today I want to take a super deep dive into this stuff: the bad advice about guzzling water, the basics of hyponatremia, the importance of electrolytes, and—of course—how to stay properly hydrated.
 Let’s do it.